A Posteriori Error Estimation for the p-curl Problem: Preliminaries

-\begin{theorem}\cite[Theorem 1.3]{GenShe10} Let $\Omega\subset \mathbb{R}^d$ be bounded convex domain and let $1<p<\infty$.
-Then the Helmholtz-Weyl decomposition \eqref{HWdecomp} holds. \end{theorem} We also mention $\cite{AmrSel13}$ have derived an $\L{p}$ version of the Hodge decomposition for domains with $C^{1,1}$ boundary.
-We now use Theorem \ref{C1decomp} to derive a new Helmholtz-Weyl decomposition for $\Wzcurl$.
+\begin{theorem}\cite[Theorem 1.3]{GenShe10} Let $\Omega\subset \mathbb{R}^d$ be a bounded convex Lipschitz domain and let $1<p<\infty$.
+Then the Helmholtz-Weyl decomposition \eqref{HWdecomp} holds. \end{theorem} We also mention that Amrouche et al. $\cite{AmrSel13}$ have published an $\L{p}$ version of the Hodge decomposition for domains with $C^{1,1}$ boundary.
+We now use Theorem \ref{C1decomp} to derive a new Helmholtz-Weyl decomposition for $\Wzcurl$ for bounded $C^1$ domain.

 \begin{lemma} Let $\Omega\subset \mathbb{R}^d$ be a bounded simply connected $C^1$ domain and let $2\leq p<\infty$.
 Then the following direct sum holds,